Navigation

 Where this research goes next.

 The current prototype validated the multimodal approach in a controlled Wizard-of-Oz setting.
-Four directions would move this toward real-world deployment.
+Five directions would move this toward real-world deployment.

 Next case study